Broughton Suspension Bridge: Cause

 The subsequent investigation found that a bolt in one of the stay-chains had snapped, at the point where it was attached to the masonry of the ground anchor.
 The report criticised the construction method used, as the attachment to the ground anchor relied on a single bolt (rather than two), and the bolt was found to have been badly forged.
 Several other bolts had bent but had not broken.
 Three years previously, the engineer Eaton Hodgkinson had questioned the strength of the stay chains (compared to the suspension chains).
 Hodgkinson had argued that the chains should be rigorously tested, but they were not.
 Before the accident one of the cross bolts had started to bend and crack, although it was believed to have been replaced by the time of the accident.
-The conclusion of the investigation was that the vibration caused by the marching precipitated the bolt's failure, but it would have failed eventually anyway.
+The conclusion of the investigation was that the vibration caused by the marching precipitated the bolt's failure, but that it would have failed eventually anyway.